Carsten Schmidt

 Carsten Schmidt (born 10 October 1963) is a German business executive.
 He was the CEO of Sky Deutschland from 2015 to 2019.
 In 2020, he took over the position as CEO of Bundesliga club, Hertha BSC.
 In the same year, he was appointed to the Executive Committee of Special Olympics Germany.

 Early life

 Schmidt was born in October 1963, in Lüneburg, Germany.
-After graduating from high school in his hometown Winsen, he completed a commercial apprenticeship in Hamburg, and graduated with a business administration degree from Munich University of Applied Sciences.
+After graduating from high school in his hometown Winsen, he completed a commercial apprenticeship in Hamburg, and graduated with a business administration degree from the Munich University of Applied Sciences.
 During this time, Schmidt spent a semester in Toronto, Canada, on a scholarship from the Carl Duisberg Society.

 Career

 Schmidt began his career in the media industry at Wige Media, at the time one of Europe's leading sports TV production companies, where he headed the marketing and television department as Managing Director.

 Sky Deutschland

 Carsten Schmidt joined the media company Sky Deutschland (then Premiere) in 1999 as Head of Sports and was appointed to the Management Board in 2006 as Chief Officer Sports, Advertising Sales & Internet.
 From June 2015 to December 2019, Schmidt was CEO of Sky Deutschland with responsibilities for the German-speaking markets of Germany, Austria and Switzerland.
 During 2020 he served as a Senior Advisor to the company.

 Under Schmidt's leadership, Sky Deutschland produced its first Sky Originals series, including the award-winning series Babylon Berlin, Das Boot and Der Pass.
 The company also launched several high-profile campaigns such as the initiative Sky Ocean Rescue, which aims to help protect our oceans by eliminating the use of single-use plastic packaging.

 Carsten Schmidt's accomplishments include the launch of Sky Sport News, Germany's first 24-hour sports news channel, and the securing of major sports rights including the UEFA Champions League, the German Bundesliga and Formula 1.
 Schmidt strengthened Sky's relationship with the German Football League (DFL) and developed new business areas in advertising sales.